top of page

 Join Us at BASE Milan

-The ReSilence exhibition is open to the public, and we warmly invite you to visit BASE Milan to experience Echoes alongside other remarkable works.
+The ReSilence exhibition is open to the public.
+We warmly invite you to visit BASE Milan to experience Echoes alongside other remarkable works.

 For more information about the exhibition and our installation, please visit the official Resilience exhibition page and our dedicated Echoes page.